 · All individuals entering the centre will be required to disinfect their hands immediately upon arrival and before leaving.

 · The late collection fee outlined in our client handbook is still in effect.
 Late fees are charged at $20.00 for the first 10 minutes, followed by $2.00 per minute thereafter.
-Legal guardians are also billed for any fees absorbed by the centre as the result of late pick-up.
-We understand that weather and traffic accidents happen; however, we appreciate legal guardians calling the office to keep us informed and to make arrangements for an alternate pick-up.
+Guardians are also billed for any fees absorbed by the centre as the result of late pick-up.
+We understand that weather and traffic accidents happen; however, we appreciate guardians calling the office to keep us informed and to make arrangements for an alternate pick-up.
 Services may be withdrawn for legal guardians who frequently arrive late.

 · All individuals entering the centre are required to fill out a mandatory screening questionnaire.
 Individuals will be denied entry if they answer “yes” to any of the following questions: